jonnonz1/nz-statute-book/acts/public/1967/trustee-companies-act-1967.md

 (3) In this section, regulated offer and managed investment products have the same meanings as in section 6(1) of the Financial Markets Conduct Act 2013.

 ### 34 Examination of Group Investment Funds
+(1) A solicitor or an accountant authorised in writing by an interested person is entitled to examine at any reasonable time the accounts, books, and vouchers of the Group Investment Fund that relate to—
-The provisions of section 83A of the Trustee Act 1956 (which section was enacted by section 10 of the Trustee Amendment Act 1957) shall apply to every Group Investment Fund as if it were a trust estate: provided that any examination made under that section shall be restricted to an examination of the investments and funds comprising the Group Investment Fund, and the income of the Fund, and the expenses payable out of the Fund, and the proportion to which the person who required the examination, or the estate in which he is a beneficiary, is entitled; and access to the company's books and vouchers shall be restricted accordingly.
+  (a) the investments and funds comprising the Group Investment Fund; and (b) the income of the fund; and
+  (c) the expenses and management fees payable out of the fund; and (d) the proportion to which the person who required the examination, or the estate in which the person is a beneficiary, is entitled.
+(2) In this section, interested person means a person who has— (a) an entitlement in the Group Investment Fund; or (b) an interest in an estate that has an entitlement in the fund.

 ### 35 Duties, etc, of trustee companies not affected by this Part of Act
 Except as otherwise expressly provided in this Part, nothing in this Part shall affect the rights, powers, and duties of trustee companies.